Research Ethics Review Operating Procedure

 - Not approved.

-- If the application is not approved as presented, written documentation will be provided to the Researcher with a rationale for the decision and recommendations for changes.
+7.3.
+If the application is not approved as submitted, the REC will provide the researcher with written feedback outlining the rationale for the decision and recommendations for amendments.

 8. Reconsideration of Decisions